huang983/IBM-AI-Professionsal-Certificate-Labs/Final Project - Loan Prediction/README.md

 # Loan Repayment Prediction Using Machine Learning
-Use an ML model to determine if the borrower has the ability to repay its loan
+Use an ML model to determine if the borrower has the ability to repay his/her loan

 Reference: https://www.coursera.org/learn/machine-learning-with-python